Magic the Gathering Stores in Yokohama

 Once you cross the bridge, you’ll want to continue walking straight down this street.
 It will take you to the easiest to locate Magic shop in the area, Yellow Submarine.

-Yellow Submarine (Yokohama)
+Yellow Submarine (Yokohama) (Moved closer to the station)

 After a few minutes of walking down the shopping area, you’ll see the Yellow Submarine building at the fork in the road.
 The shop is located on the second floor of this build, with stairs located just around the corner.